Agiled

 • Gantt charts: Agiled includes Gantt with dependencies.
 Ivy has project scheduling only.

-• AI: Agiled includes AI agents.
-Ivy has no AI.
+• AI: Agiled includes business AI agents.
+Ivy has AutoMate AI for 3D floor plans and scheduling (launched 2025).

 • HR/payroll: Agiled includes HR and payroll.
 Ivy has none.